 SHUT UP THE CLICK

-When you have a good grasp of playing with the metronome, let’s refine your sense of time.
+Now that you have a good grasp of playing with the metronome, let’s refine your sense of time.
 Most modern metronomes have both an auditory and visual cue where you can hear and see the time.
 Mute it and try to play along to the visual cue while periodically looking away to see if you are still in time when you look back.
 If you have a drum machine, you can program it to mute itself for a certain amount of measures.
 The point of doing this is to start to rely less on the metronome and more on your inner sense to generate the time.
 But do this only after you feel comfortable playing with the metronome as explained in the paragraphs above.

 You can do something similar when you are just listening to music in general.
 Count along and turn down the sound to where you can’t hear it, but keep counting.
 Then turn the volume back up to see if you stay in time.
 I don’t recommend doing this when others are with you as they will not appreciate you messing with the music.